YasserAllam/Online-Retail-SQL-Analysis/README.md

 Based on this analysis:

 1. **Geographic Expansion**
-   - UK dominance (90% revenue) creates risk
+   - UK dominance (85% revenue) creates risk
    - Target Germany, France, Netherlands with localized campaigns
-   - Potential: +20% revenue from EU market penetration
+   - Potential: +15% revenue from EU market penetration

 2. **Product Strategy**
-   - Top 5 products = 15% revenue with high margins
+- Top 20 products generate 50% of revenue.
+Focus marketing on CAKESTAND (hero product) with $174K revenue and proven 2,017 repeat purchases.
-   - Create product bundles with home décor items
+- Bundle CAKESTAND with premium postage services ($292 avg order) and lights to increase average order value from $26 to $35+.
-   - Investigate why some products have negative sales (returns analysis needed)
+- Discontinue bottom 50% of 4,000+ SKUs (generating only 5% of revenue) to reduce operational complexity while maintaining profitability.

 3. **Seasonal Planning**
-   - Q4 is critical (35% of annual revenue)
+- Q4 dominance: November generates $1.46M (14% of annual revenue), October $1.07M—peak months are 2x higher than average.
-   - Plan inventory increases in Aug-Sep
+- Q1 weakness: January-April average only $500K/month.
+Plan promotions/sales in these months to smooth revenue and reduce seasonal swings.
-   - Launch holiday campaigns in September
+- Peak season repeat purchases: November has 3,462 invoices from 1,711 customers (2x invoices per customer).
+Implement loyalty/subscription program to replicate this behavior year-round.

 4. **Customer Retention**
    - Top 12% of customers = 60% of revenue